 The Fund also expanded certain tools for crisis prevention in the wake of the meltdown, announcing in August 2010 the establishment of a "Precautionary Credit Line" for those countries with sound financials facing only moderate vulnerabilities that do not qualify them for other lending.
 This was later replaced with the "Precautionary and Liquidity Line."
 Following its annual meeting in April 2012, the Fund announced roughly $430 billion in new member commitments, nearly doubling the institution's capacity to lend should the European debt crisis deteriorate.

 Some economists credit former managing director Dominique Strauss-Kahn, who departed the Fund amid scandal in May 2011, with critical reforms and adroit leadership in the Fund's transition.
-Writing for The Telegraph, longtime IMF critic Stiglitz commended Strauss-Kahn, claiming that he "reestablished the credibility of the institution," and "reasserted the role of economic science, including Keynesian economics."
+Longtime IMF critic Stiglitz commended Strauss-Kahn in 2011, claiming that he "reestablished the credibility of the institution," and "reasserted the role of economic science, including Keynesian economics."
 However, others warn that some reforms may be temporary.
 In an April 2010 report on IMF crisis response (PDF), Eurodad and the Third World Network, two non-governmental organizations focused on development issues, found that despite claims of greater flexibility for low-income countries under IMF lending, "the Fund's macroeconomic policy design shows the same old set of policy priorities, including low fiscal deficits, low inflation, flexible exchange rates, and financial liberalization."

 The Fund continues to be a target of criticism for its involvement with impoverished nations despite several initiatives addressed at this constituency.
 In an effort to help some nations reach the Millennium Development Goals—benchmarks set at the UN to raise basic standards of living for the poorest countries—the IMF announced a program of debt relief for eligible countries in 2005.
 In 2009, the Fund also announced reforms to its lending conditions to low-income countries that would allow for greater country-specific tailoring and "enhanced focus on poverty and growth."
 However, Oxfam warned in a June 2011 memorandum (PDF) that "if the IMF does not reform its conditionality much more fundamentally, it will increasingly be seen as responsible for punishing the world's poorest citizens."